Gun show loophole: Provenance

-Sometimes referred to as the Brady bill loophole, the Brady law loophole, the gun law loophole, or the private sale loophole, the term refers to a perceived gap in laws that address what types of sales and transfers of firearms require records and or background checks, such as the Brady Handgun Violence Prevention Act.
-Private parties are not legally required by federal law to: ask for identification, complete any forms, or keep any sales records, as long as the sale is not made in interstate commerce (across state lines) and does not fall under purview of the National Firearms Act.
-In addition to federal legislation, firearm laws vary by state.
+Sometimes referred to as the Brady bill loophole, the Brady law loophole, the gun law loophole, or the private sale loophole, the "loophole" characterization refers to a perceived gap in laws that address what types of sales and transfers of firearms require records or background checks.
+Private parties who are not engaged in the business of selling firearms are not legally required by federal law to: ask for identification, complete any forms, or keep any sales records, as long as the sale is not made in interstate commerce (across state lines) and does not fall under purview of the National Firearms Act (originally of 1934 and revised in 1968, which governs machine guns, short-barreled rifles, sawed-off shotguns, suppressors and destructive devices).

-Federal "gun show loophole" bills were introduced in seven consecutive Congresses: two in 2001, two in 2004, one in 2005, one in 2007, two in 2009, two in 2011, and one in 2013.
-Specifically, seven gun show "loophole" bills were introduced in the U.S. House and four in the Senate between 2001 and 2013.
-None passed.
-In May 2015 Carolyn Maloney introduced H.R.2380, also referred to as the Gun Show Loophole Closing Act of 2015.
-As of June 26 it has been referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
-In March 2017, representative Maloney also introduced H.R.1612, referred to as the Gun Show Loophole Closing Act of 2017.
-In January 2019 she sponsored H.R.820 - Gun Show Loophole Closing Act of 2019.

-States requiring background checks for private sales
+Jurisdictions requiring background checks for private sales

 A number of states have background check requirements beyond federal law.
 Some states require universal background checks at the point of sale for all transfers, including purchases from unlicensed sellers.
-Maryland, Pennsylvania, Michigan, Nebraska, and North Carolina laws in this regard are limited to handguns.
-Hawaii, Illinois, Massachusetts and New Jersey require any firearm purchaser to obtain a permit.
-(Illinois formerly required the permit to be verified with the state police only at gun shows, but in 2013 the law was changed to require verification for all private sales.)
+Pennsylvania and Nebraska laws in this regard are limited to handguns, and the Minnesota background check requirement is limited to handguns and assault weapons.
+Iowa (starting in 2011) and North Carolina (starting 2014) had state permit requirements for handgun purchases that included background checks, but Iowa repealed this requirement in 2021 and North Carolina did the same in 2023.
+Indiana and Tennessee also had handgun background check requirements that were repealed around 1981 and 1994, respectively.
+Hawaii, Massachusetts, Michigan and New Jersey require any firearm purchaser to obtain a permit.
+Illinois began requiring background checks for sales at gun shows in 2005 and began requiring checks for all private sales in 2014; in 2023 the state changed its law to require private sales to go through background checks processed by FFL holders.
 Vermont passed new gun control laws in 2018, one of which requires background checks for private sales.
 Nevada's revised law went into effect in 2020.
 Virginia also started requiring background checks in 2020.
 A majority of these jurisdictions require unlicensed sellers to keep records of firearm sales.

+All populated territories of the United States require purchasers to have a territory-issued license to purchase or take possession of a firearm, and the only firearms permitted in American Samoa are shotguns and .22 caliber rifles.

+Some cities and counties have also established local laws affecting gun ownership.
+For example Tacoma, Washington, has a background check requirement for purchases made at gun shows on city-owned property (made redundant by a state law passed the same year requiring universal background checks), and New York City has its own gun licensing requirements (in addition to being in a state that requires universal background checks).

-Some local counties have adopted Second Amendment sanctuary resolutions in opposition to universal background check laws.
+Some states and counties have adopted "Second Amendment sanctuary" resolutions or laws in opposition to universal background check laws.

-The following table summarizes these state laws.
+The following table summarizes the state, territory, and District of Columbia laws requiring background checks.